northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-99-simulate-incidents.md

 ### Access a storage account content with TOR Browser
-Creating Access Policy an URL for Storage account content:
+Creating Access Policy and URL for Storage account content:
 1. In the Azure portal browse for **Storage accounts**
 2. Locate the account part of the lab: **asclabxxxxxxx**
 3. Browse the account an navigate to **Containers** in the sidebar